by Anne Goodwin

 ‘I’ve no incentive to lie to you.
 It’s not as if I’ve anything more to lose.’

 He squeezes my hand, like he did the day my mother introduced him, when he promised to treat me like one of his own.
 Course she wouldn’t.
-Just got herself a bit confused, that’s all.
+Got herself a bit confused, that’s all.

 ‘I’m sorry you’ve had a wasted journey.’
-His frown draws attention to a scar cutting through his eyebrow I hadn’t noticed until now.
+Your frown draws attention to a scar cutting through your eyebrow I hadn’t noticed before.

 I push back the chair and turn away.
 At the door, the prison officer springs into action with a rattling of keys.
 The chaplain mumbles something, but no words get through to me.

 I’ve read the testimonies of women who’ve confronted the men who raped them.
 Some met their assailant with forgiveness, others to scan his face for guilt.
-They write about closure; they write about release from the resentment that can consume a life.
-Is this my legacy, to leave this place with less than I came with?
+They write about closure; they write about release from the resentment that can erode what dregs of dignity their attacker left behind.
+Must I receive so little?
+Must I leave with less than I had when I arrived?

 The chaplain invites me to his office for a debrief, but I shrug him off.
 A female officer leads me down the corridor and out the front door.